 BLACK FOREST HIGH ROAD

 The road sweeps fast and easy trough the landscape and allows to take in the views while cruising.
-The most scenic stretch is South of the spa-town of Baden-Baden.
-If you stay here overnight make sure you pick up that stretch out of the town the next morning.
-It's so beautiful you definitely should drive it twice.
+The most scenic stretch is South of Baden-Baden.
+If you come to town for a short visit or you even stay overnight make sure you pick up that stretch south out of the town again.